-Champagne and Wine Service on Qatar Airways Business Class 777-300ER - Doha to Johannesburg
+Champagne and Wine Service Review on Qatar Airways Business Class 777-300ER - Doha to Johannesburg

 What I find is an airport full of life and airport lounges buzzing.
 It is more than the World Cup.
 Qatar Airways and airport staff do their tasks as well as I have ever seen them done.
 Walking around the airport, I feel none of what the blockade had set out to achieve.
 Resilience.